top of page

 We work throughout Madison and surrounding areas in Dane, Rock, and Green Counties, and we’ve seen clear patterns in what homeowners choose.
 So we know what looks great across siding colors, seasons, and neighborhoods:

-• Charcoal or Black: Clean, classic, and versatile.
+• Black or Dark Gray: Clean, classic, and versatile.
 Hides stains and gives sharp lines.
 Blends in best with solar (panels or shingles)

 Homeowners sometimes ask about very light shingles or bold colors.
 These are absolutely valid options, but they do come with tradeoffs: